ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 ### Field Type name

-The content item name is retrieved by `eZ\Publish\SPI\FieldType\FieldType::getName` method which must be implemented.
+The content item name is retrieved by the `eZ\Publish\SPI\FieldType\FieldType::getName` method which must be implemented.
 To generate Content item name or URL alias the Field Type name must be a part of a name schema or a URL schema.

 ## Value handling